Drone and Avian radars

-ROBIN incorporates more than 20 years of scientific research into their purpose built avian radars.
+ROBIN RADAR incorporates more than 20 years of scientific research into their purpose built avian radars.
 The systems are designed to operate entirely remote, either from the field using a ruggedized laptop, convenient from your office or in the air traffic control tower.

-ROBIN offers six main systems:
+ROBIN RADAR offers six main systems:

 “ELVIRA®” is Robin Radar System’s purpose built Drone Detection Radar.

 Elvira® covers a full 360 degrees view.
-It detects larger fixed wing targets at a range of nine kilometres, and smaller multi-rotor drones detected at up to three kilometres.
+It detects larger fixed wing targets at a range of five kilometres, and smaller multi-rotor drones detected at up to three kilometres.
 However, completely securing an area, requires more than just range detection.
 It requires flexibility and reliability.
 Elvira® provides unlimited coverage through its ability to combine multiple radar devices into an integrated sensor network.
 The output from multiple sensors is incorporated into one unambiguous picture.